About Our Research

 Joy Agner PhD, OTR/L

-Dr. Joy Agner is an Assistant Professor of Research, an occupational therapist, and director of the Health and Empowerment Action (HEAL) Lab within the USC Chan Division.
+Dr. Joy Agner is an occupational therapist and director of the Health Equity Action Lab (HEAL).
 Dr. Agner received her master’s degree in occupational science and therapy from the University of North Carolina at Chapel Hill, and her PhD degree in Community and Cultural Psychology from the University of Hawai ́i at Mānoa.
 For her postdoctoral work, Dr. Agner directed a project evaluating six initiatives within Hawai ́i’s Medicaid system (MedQUEST) meant to improve services for individuals with complex, co-occurring systemic and individual health vulnerabilities.
 She continues this work and collaboration as a faculty affiliate at the University of Hawai ́i Social Science Research Institute.
+Dr. Agner’s passion for social justice through health systems research has resulted in numerous awards.
+She is a Rehabilitation Research Career Development K12 Scholar, a Fulbright Scholar, and a Ford Family Foundation Scholar.
+Dr. Agner has a strong publication record and has presented at more than 30 conferences nationally and internationally.
+She deeply enjoys mentoring and mentorship, which has been key to her own success as a first-generation college student from a small logging and fishing community in Oregon.

 Rebecca Aldrich PhD, OTR/L